Urban Meadow Gardening: Can You Plant A Meadow In The City

 Urban meadowscaping can be accomplished in different ways, from small to large.
 Small scale plantings are most applicable for city dwellers.
 This can be done within singular flower beds or throughout entire lawns.

-Those wishing to grow an urban meadow will first need to select the planting site.
+To grow an urban meadow, first select the planting site.
 Planting locations should drain well and receive full sun for most of the day.

 In urban meadow gardening, many growers choose to forgo regular maintenance tasks such as irrigation and fertilization.
 Rather than deadheading spent blooms, allow the plants to form seeds.
 This will attract birds and other small animals.